 Students may direct that the above-listed Directory Information be withheld from public disclosure by notifying the Office of the Registrar in writing by the fifth day of your starting semester.
 The Authorization to Withhold Directory Information Form is valid until a written request to rescind is received in the Office of Registrar.
 Students who request suppression of their Directory Information will also be deemed to have requested suppression of their Limited Directory Information.

 Students may challenge the accuracy or completeness of their education records.
 Note: the right to challenge a grade does not apply under this policy unless the grade assigned was allegedly inaccurately recorded.
 Students may challenge a grade within one academic term after the grade has been posted to their official transcript.

-The student may discuss his or her problems informally with Steve Zmyewski, Data Practices Compliance Official.
+The student may discuss his or her problems informally with the college Registrar.
 If agreement is reached with respect to the student’s request, the appropriate records will be amended, and a reasonable attempt will be made to notify past recipients of inaccurate or incomplete data, including recipients named by student.
-If not, the student will be notified within a reasonable period of time that the records will not be amended, and will be informed by Steve Zmyewski of their right to a formal hearing.
+If not, the student will be notified within a reasonable period of time that the records will not be amended, and will be informed by the Registrar

 Decisions of the hearing officer will be based solely on the evidence presented at the hearing, will consist of the written statements summarizing the evidence and stating the reasons for the decisions, and will be delivered to all parties concerned.

 The education records will be corrected or amended in accordance with the decision of OAH if the decision is in favor of the student.
 If the decision is unsatisfactory to the student, the student may place with the education records statements commenting on the information in the records or statements setting forth any reasons for disagreeing with the decision of the hearing officer, or both.
 The statements will be placed in and maintained as part of the student’s educational records, and released whenever the records in questions are disclosed.